YordanGeorgiev/qto/README.md

 ### 2.1.
 What can it do to my organisation ?
-We have stumbled into real life problem in the ETL integrations of a big Scandinavian telco, which could have been solved even with the current version of the tool, although the versioning starts with the mighty zero … Of course next versions will provide much more scenarios in real-life, but this description applies to this current version, that is you can start using it as soon as you deploy your own instance ...
+With qto you could either re-use the existing items for management available from the home page or you could in less than 5 minutes per item define your own.

 ### 2.2.
 Assumption and prerequisites
 Your organisation:

-- has the need to constantly update comparably small ( less than 10k rows) hierarchy tables
+- has the need to constantly update comparably small ( less than 10k rows) (hierarchy) tables
-- has secured intranet access to a Linux box - aka using http is not an issue
-- has full trust to the persons in the org for CRUD operations, as only basic auth over http exists
+- has full trust to the persons in the org for all, but users data related CRUD operations
 - has the a need to load MANY tables into a postgres db, which might be changing constantly DDL wise
 - the API of having bigint id and uid as PK as well as default vals for nullable cols is acceptable
 - might have the need to save technical documentation in versioned md format